osedoe/Web-Development-Notes/Arch/arch-linux-installation.md

 KEYMAP=es
 ```

-Now we will set the hostname and the network
+Now we will set the hostname and the network.

 ```zsh
 echo name-of-your-machine > /etc/hostname